Jodi Marcos and Rick Clemente

 Watch for the dog at the beach who moved perfectly in time with Jodi crossing the screen.
 Jodi yelled, "Ken, a dog!"
 With not enough film for a re-take, I kept my finger on the button and yelled back "Keep going!
 Don't stop!"

 As I shot the artificial flower being covered by a shovelful of sand, I heard the tail end of raw film detach from the core inside the camera, as the last frames went through the exposure gate.
-There was zero unexposed film.
+There was zero unexposed film left in the camera.

 Ahhh, those were the days and I miss them greatly.